ChewKeanHo/license-proprietary/README.md

 13. Added judiciary minimal damage values limitation of liability.

 This repository was formerly known as
-`(Holloway) Chew, Kean Ho's Proprietary License` but was renamed for consistency purposes.
+`(Holloway) Chew, Kean Ho's Proprietary License 1.0` but was renamed for consistency purposes.